mayoverse/arsenal/README.md

 `freqlist` is a function to approximate the output from SAS's `PROC FREQ` procedure when using the `/list` option of the `TABLE` statement.

 The `freqlist` output is easily knitted in an Rmarkdown document or displayed in the command line using the `summary` function.
-Other S3 methods are implemented for objects of class `"freqlist"`, including `print`, and `as.data.frame`.
+Other S3 methods are implemented for objects of class `"freqlist"`, including `print` and `as.data.frame`.

 ## Other Notable Functions